mdjahidhasan009/JavaScript-Note/function_method/currying.md

 # Currying function
-Currying is a technique in functional programming where a function is transformed into a sequence of functions, each taking a single argument.
+Currying is a technique in functional programming where **a function is transformed into a sequence of functions**, each taking a single argument.
 Instead of taking all arguments at once, a curried function takes the first argument and returns a new function that takes the second argument, and so on, until all arguments have been provided.
 This allows for partial application of functions and more flexible and reusable code.